NeutrinoCodes/Neutrino/Installation/Linux/installation_linux.md

 We all like tidy code!
 For this, we provide an **Uncrustify** (sources: https://github.com/uncrustify/uncrustify) configuration file specific for Neutrino.
 In order to use it, please first install Uncrustify according to your operating system (e.g. use Homebrew under Mac), then install the VScode's *Uncrustify extension* (https://marketplace.visualstudio.com/items?itemName=LaurentTreguier.uncrustify).\
 \
 Add the following lines to either the *global* or *project* **settings.json** file:
-`"uncrustify.executablePath.windows": "your_path_to_uncrustify",`\
+`"uncrustify.executablePath.linux": "your_path_to_uncrustify",`\
 `"editor.defaultFormatter": "LaurentTreguier.uncrustify",`\
-`"editor.formatOnSave": true`\
+`"editor.formatOnSave": true`
 \
 To edit the *global* settings, on VScode go to the left bar: push the **Extensions** button and select the Uncrustify extension.
 Then go to **Manage --> Extension Settings** (gear-like icon) and edit the `settings.json` file by clicking one of the links in that section.
 This will set the Uncrustify code formatter globally in all your VScode projects (but still with per-project custom uncrustify configuration files).\
 \
 To edit the *project* settings, open `settings.json` file in the `.vscode` you created for Neutrino (the hidden directory inside the `Neutrino` directory) and put the same lines in it.
 This will set Uncrustify as code formatter (together with the configuration file we provide) only for the Neutrino project.

-Congratulations, you have installed Neutrino on Windows within the VScode toolchain!
+Congratulations, you have installed Neutrino on Linux within the VScode toolchain!

 ## Installation: (command shell)
 From a system command shell, navigate into your favourite directory and clone the Neutrino project using the command git clone https://github.com/NeutrinoCodes/neutrino.git.